MarksMultiverse/MMblog/content/docs/BICEP-automate-AIB.md

   ]
 }
 ```
-The ectual build of the image is done in Azure CLI.
+The actual build of the image is done in Azure CLI.
 I hardcoded most of the image because it makes it easier to read.
 In production I would make more use of parameters. \
 To show how customizations are done I added AZCopy to the image.
 The storage account which was created automatically contains the log file of the build.
-This is very usefull when you add more customizations than AZcopy. <br>
+This is very usefull when you add more customizations than AZcopy. \
 Feel free to mess around with various customizations.
 That makes it all the more fun!